 - Regularly update a distribution/mailing list for the SMS platform to ensure seamless forwarding of alerts to stakeholders

-- Register peacebuilding organisation into the Peace Map at the end of every P4P/IPDU trainings, workshops and other stakeholders’ engagements.
+- Register peacebuilding organization into the Peace Map at the end of every P4P/IPDU training, workshops, and other stakeholders’ engagements.

 - Update Peacebuilding’s weekly program activities on the PIND’s Monday Morning Meeting drive, as well as monthly reports.

-- Provides administrative and secretariat support to the IPDU.
+- Provides administrative and secretarial support to the IPDU.